Healx’s Rare Treatment Accelerator 2.0 opens to unlock the power of repurposed drugs for rare diseases

 Financial resources provided: Acknowledging the financial barriers that often prevent research reaching the clinic, Healx will manage the costs and process of clinical trial and regulatory approval for all successful applications, with the aim of starting a trial within 6 – 12 months.

 Apply quickly online: Healx has developed a short eligibility questionnaire for groups to register their interest in the RTA.
 This questionnaire will help the Healx team learn more about the group’s work and disease area(s) of interest.
 The Healx team will review every questionnaire and individually contact each group to offer feedback on their application.
-When the asset of an academic group has the elements Healx requires for a drug development programme to reach the clinic, Healx will invite the group to complete a full RTA application.
+When the asset of an academic group has the elements Healx requires for a drug development programme to reach the clinic, Healx will invite the group to sign a Confidential Disclosure Agreement and complete a full RTA application.

 Application window open all year round: Rather than having a limited window for applications, this new system will enable groups to submit their eligibility questionnaire at any point throughout the year, whenever they’re ready to work with Healx.